drug-design/course/docs/chapters/stereochemistry.md

 #### Example 4 of Chiral Molecule

-A similar situation is found in biphenyl compounds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/example-4-chiral-molecule-cd439228'><i class='fa fa-play' aria-hidden='true'></i></button>A similar situation is found in biphenyl compounds.
 For steric reasons the interconversion from one isomer to the other may be impossible at room temperature (ortho substituted analogs).
 A convention similar to the one presented for allenic molecules is used for describing the stereochemistry of biphenyl structures, with the notation (+) or (-) depending on the clockwise or counterclockwise location of the ligands.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.